mongodb/docs/mms/source/deployment.rst

 number of databases, you may be able to deploy the agent on the system running the ``mongos`` process.
 Running PyMongo with the native extensions, which requires GCC, provides signifigant performance improvements.
-See :doc:`installation` for more information.
+See :doc:`install` for more information.

 Monitoring Architecture
 -----------------------